Austin Phillips and Richard Purdy – engineers from SMD, independent designer and manufacturer of work class and...

 - Modular study: this requires you to direct your own study at a pace that suits you, tackling the modules in the order you choose.
 Typically, it would take around three years to complete, but can be combined with other paid work, making it one of the better options for those still serving.

 MBAs don’t come cheap, and a full programme of study can set you back more than £55,000.
 However, funding may be available to help towards the cost, and a part-time or distance learning course will allow you to stagger the payments.

-You can use your ELC to take courses at level 3 and above (an MBA is level 7).
-This means you will receive funding provided your training is offered by an approved/accredited provider listed on the ELC website and is at level 3 or above (an MBA is level 7).
-However, please note that, while you cannot access support under the FEHE scheme to commence studies at master’s level, you can use your ELC for study at this level.
+Under the ELC scheme, a wide range of learning can be taken, provided it is offered by an approved provider listed on the ELC website and is at level 3 or above (an MBA is level 7).
+However, please note that, while you cannot access support under the FE/HE scheme to commence studies at master’s level, you can use your ELC for study at this level.

 MASTER STROKE: THE BENEFITS OF AN MBA